 We just sold 5000 DVDs to Hollywood Video!

-If this paradigm shift wasn’t challenging enough, production technology now allows any filmmaker with a few hundred dollars to create a backyard indie.
+Adding to challenge is the over-saturation of backyard indies.
+Production technology now allows any filmmaker with a few hundred dollars to create a movie.
 And while many of these movies are not worth watching, it doesn’t change the fact that the market is flooded.

 Grow Your Filmmaking Fanbase

 It is no longer good enough to simply have a great movie!
 There is only one way to succeed as a modern moviemaker.
-Focus on building a following of rabid fans who know you and enjoy your work.
-I’m serious here.
-Unless you proactively focus on sourcing your own audience, your odds of success are diminished.
+Focus on building a filmmaking fanbase.
+These are rabid fans who know you and enjoy your work.
+And unless you proactively focus on sourcing your own audience, your odds of success are diminished.

 Here are some reasons WHY building an audience needs to be your primary objective.
-Growing your own fanbase allows you to:
+Growing your filmmaking fanbase allows you to:

 - Accelerate your crowdfunding efforts.